-Yes, you may include your contracted purchases for School Year 2016-2017.
-However, please do not include them on the Project Outcomes table (page 10).
-We recommend including it in the Overview of Applicant section (page 9) or in the “What do you anticipate will change as a result of this project?” question (page 11).
+Yes, you may include your contracted purchases for School Year 2017-2018.
+However, please do not include them on the Project Outcomes table.
+We recommend including it in the Overview of Applicant section or in the “What do you anticipate will change as a result of this project?” question.
 Be sure to tell us how the equipment purchases will enable you to use additional Minnesota foods in future school years.

-The grant is intended to increase the sales of Minnesota agricultural products to elementary schools, secondary schools, and child care centers.
+The grant is intended to increase the sales of Minnesota agricultural products to elementary schools and secondary schools.
 The feasibility study may examine the processing of all fruits and vegetables, not just those that may be locally procured.
 However, the MDA recommends that the proposal demonstrate how the study will enable the school district to purchase more Minnesota grown products; the scoring criteria places substantial weight on a project’s ability to increase the sales of Minnesota agricultural products.

 The Minnesota Farm to School Grant may be used to purchase equipment that will enable schools to utilize Minnesota grown/raised foods of all varieties, including but not limited to, fruits, vegetables, beans, poultry, meat, eggs, grains, and dairy.

-Each proposal will be evaluated against the criteria included in the evaluation profile on page 6 of the Request for Proposals; the criteria do not specifically account for prior awards.
-During the review of FY 2015 proposals, panel members requested that the MDA ask applicants about previous awards and projects.
+Each proposal will be evaluated against the criteria included in the evaluation profile of the Request for Proposals; the criteria do not specifically account for prior awards.
 Several schools have received awards in multiple years.

 Both public and private schools/school districts that are a part of the National School Lunch Program (NSLP) and serve food to preschool and/or K-12 students are eligible to apply.
 Therefore, as long as the Christian school participates in NSLP, it would be eligible to apply.